CExA-project/ddc/docs/first_steps.md

 all of the same type: `DiscreteDomain<DDimX>` that represents a set of contiguous points in the discretization of `X`.

-\ref UniformDiscretization::init_ghosted "init_ghosted" takes as parameters the coordinate of the first and last discretized points, the number of discretized points in the domain and the number of additional points on each side of the domain.
+\ref UniformPointSampling::init_ghosted "init_ghosted" takes as parameters the coordinate of the first and last discretized points, the number of discretized points in the domain and the number of additional points on each side of the domain.
 The fours `DiscreteDomain`s returned are: